lhf552004/quiz-project/doc/meeting_notes/sprint2_mar20.md

 Anton is not finished with documentation yet, he'll finish it ASAP.
 And He'll write his own tests for UI.

-Disscused future updaes that will improve functionality and ensuring propetly working web application, but without decision for implement that immediately.
+Disscused future updates that will improve functionality and ensuring properly working web application, but without decision for implement that immediately.

 End of Meeting